-The list of alternatives also includes vanpool programs and collaboration with transportation network companies (TNCs), which are similar to demand response services in that ridership cannot be predicted as a percentage of corridor-based travel.
+Alternatives such as vanpool and collaboration with TNCs (each described below) are similar to demand response services in that ridership cannot be predicted as a percentage of corridor based travel.
 However, neither type of service has a permanent presence in the WAMPO area currently.
 In the case of TNC collaboration, ridership was predicted based on a limited trip origin/destination dataset provided by Park City from its Lyft Concierge pilot program (no longer in operation).
-Vanpool ridership predictions are based on per capita ridership observed in similar metropolitan areas with active public vanpool programs.
+Vanpool ridership predictions are based in per capita ridership observed in similar metropolitan areas with active public vanpool programs.